jayphelps/core-decorators/README.md

 # core-decorators.js [![Build Status](https://travis-ci.org/jayphelps/core-decorators.js.svg?branch=master)](https://travis-ci.org/jayphelps/core-decorators.js)
-Library of [JavaScript decorators](https://github.com/wycats/javascript-decorators) (aka ES2016/ES7 decorators but that's not accurate) inspired by languages that come with built-ins like @​override, @​deprecate, @​autobind, @​mixin and more.
+Library of [JavaScript stage-0 decorators](https://github.com/wycats/javascript-decorators) (aka ES2016/ES7 decorators [but that's not accurate](https://medium.com/@jayphelps/please-stop-referring-to-proposed-javascript-features-as-es7-cad29f9dcc4b)) inspired by languages that come with built-ins like @​override, @​deprecate, @​autobind, @​mixin and more.
 Popular with React/Angular, but is framework agnostic.
 Similar to [Annotations in Java](https://docs.oracle.com/javase/tutorial/java/annotations/predefined.html) but unlike Java annotations, decorators are functions which are applied at runtime.

 _*compiled code is intentionally not checked into this repo_